 French authorities arrest Telegram CEO Pavel Durov at a Paris airport, French media report

-PARIS -- The founder and CEO of the popular encrypted messaging service Telegram was detained at a Paris airport, French media reported Sunday.
+NICE, France -- The founder and CEO of the messaging service Telegram was detained at a Paris airport, French media reported Sunday.

-Pavel Durov was detained at the Paris Le Bourget airport on Saturday evening after landing in France from Azerbaijan, according to broadcasters LCI and TF1.
+Pavel Durov, a dual citizen of France and Russia, was detained at Paris-Le Bourget Airport on Saturday evening after landing in France from Azerbaijan, according to broadcasters LCI and TF1.

 Investigators from the National Anti-Fraud Office, attached to the French customs department, notified Durov that he was being placed in police custody, the broadcasters said.